Detroit, Ann Arbor & Michigan Wedding Photographer

 I know from first hand experience.
 Our guy made a mess of it, and my wife still hurts over it, a dozen years later!
 I can hardly imagine a more critical issue than making sure that you choose the right person for your wedding photography.

-For me, it's full time, because this isn't something to play around with.
+For me, it's a full time occupation and passion, because this isn't something to play around with.
 Local weddings are my speciality, though sometimes I travel further afield, even as far away as Jamaica on one occasion.

 But staying more at home, I have wedding photography collections that I photographed in Detroit, Birmingham, Troy, Rochester Hills, Novi, Ann Arbor, Bloomfield Hills, West Bloomfield, Farmington Hills, Dearborn and many more places.

-The venues are just as varied, please ask for details if you would like to see some galleries.
+The venues are just as varied as you saw further up this page, please ask for details if you would like to see some galleries.
 For now, here are some wedding slideshows you might like to see.

-A common question is "how do I find the best wedding photographers for me?", and the answer to that question is actually pretty straightforward.
-Finding an accomplished wedding photographer, a photographer that fits with you, can be condensed into these three steps.
+A common question is "how do I find the best wedding photographer?", and the answer to that question is actually pretty straightforward.
+Finding an accomplished wedding photographer, the best wedding photographers in Michigan, a photographer that fits with you, can be condensed into these three steps.
 Note that I didn't say "affordable wedding photographer".
 The word "affordable" catapults you straight into the danger zone!

 1. Visit some websites.